-All the dos and don'ts.
+All the dos and don'ts of the dog park.

 Dog parks seem like the perfect place to take your pup so he can run around and play with other dogs.

-But they can also be a little intimidating — especially if you’ve never brought your dog to the dog park before — because you might not be sure how your dog will react to all the other people, pups and smells around him.
+But they can also be a little intimidating — especially if you’ve never brought your pet to the dog park before — because you might not be sure how your dog will react to all the other people, pups and smells around him.

-The Dodo spoke with Kim Kurland, a certified trainer with PAWSitive Hound Dog Training in Tarzana, California, who explained how you can tell if you should bring your dog to the dog park.
+We spoke with Kim Kurland, a certified trainer with PAWSitive Hound Dog Training in Tarzana, California, who explained how you can tell if you should bring your dog to the dog park.

 Dog parks can be a safe place for your pup to run around leash-free to get in some good play time.